Folasade/process-mining-with-prom/README.md

 Tool: Prom Lite 1.2

 ### Algorithm:
-Inductive miner was used to mine the process as it guarantees sound process models.
+Inductive miner chosen to mine the process as it guarantees sound process models.

-Conformance Check:
+### Conformance Check:
-Method for conformance check was replaying the event log on the process model discovered.
+Method: Conformance checked by replaying the event log on the process model discovered.

-Result:
+### Result:
 1. Algorithm:
-The inductive miner applied to even log, because it guarantees sound process models.
-A sound process model discovered
+The inductive miner applied to event log, because it guarantees sound process models.
+A sound process model discovered.

 2. Settings:
 a.
 Setting for the process discovery,
     Variant - Inductive Miner-infrequent(iMf)
     Noise Threshold - 0.02 chosen at first, 0.00 chosen second time.
     Event Classifier: Concept:name
-First, the model was represented with process tree, later converted to petrinet notations.
+    First, the model was represented with [process tree](https://github.com/Folasade/process-mining-with-prom/blob/master/images/process-tree.jpg), later converted to petrinet notations.

 b.
 Setting for Replay,
     Transitions were mapped to event classes
     Classifier - MXML Legacy Classifier
     The purpose of the replay - To measure fitness Improper Completion - penalized
     Move on node and move on log cost set to 1

 3. Result of the discovery algorithm:
     A model is discovered that describes the data.
 A petrinet notation is used to display the model.
     The transitions are shown in squares, representing activities taking place in the road traffice fine management.
     It has a start place and final marking.
     It has silent transitions.
     A different model is discovered when Noise threshold is set to 0.00

-Process model with noise threshold set to 0.02
-Process model with noise threshold set to 0.00
+    Process model with noise threshold set to 0.02 Process model with noise threshold set to 0.00

 4. Conformance checking is applied on the discovered process model and the input event log, result is as follows: